 Yes!
 Students who have Federal Work Study funding may utilize funding for this position.
 We do not have any student employment opportunities.
 Note that students may not have two work study positions at the same time but can have a work study and a student employment with another department if they don’t exceed 20 hours per week.

 All students, regardless of pay status, are asked to keep a digital log of their hours in the civic engagement database.
 Hours must be submitted for approval on a biweekly basis.
 The program tracks all hours and can give students a report if needed for other reasons.
 Paid students are also asked to submit electronic time-sheets through the Drexel One portal.

 How does travel work?

 We recognize that it takes a commitment to travel off campus, particularly for sites in North or South Philadelphia.
 For students who are serving on a volunteer basis, free SEPTA passes are available for pick-up at the Lindy Center for Civic Engagement anytime Monday through Friday from 9am-5pm.
 Students who are utilizing Federal Work Study funding are not eligible for SEPTA passes; however, they may include travel time in their paid hours.

 What are the benefits?

-- Support the non-profit community of Philadelphia
+- Knowledge and deep engagement with the non-profit community

 - Excellent resume builder and talking point for interviews